 - Defended federal land-use suit brought by utility developers under 42 U.S.C. § 1983;

 - Represented general contractor in dispute over construction materials detained by Rhode Island fabricator in federal court action;

 - Represented product manufacturers, pharmaceutical companies and professional corporations in federal multidistrict litigations;

 - Represented accountants and accounting firms in cases involving negligence, negligent hiring, breach of contract, defalcation, fraud and civil conspiracy claims;

 - Successfully opposed petition for writ of certiorari to the Rhode Island Supreme Court challenging a trial court ruling regarding the payment of expert witnesses by opposing party and the dismissal of all claims against emergency room physician in failure to diagnose case;

-- Served as Rhode Island local counsel in a variety of business disputes.
+- Served as Rhode Island and Massachusetts local counsel in a variety of business disputes.